Child labour: Primark

-Eliminating child labour
+Elimination

 Concerns have often been raised over the buying public's moral complicity in purchasing products assembled or otherwise manufactured in developing countries with child labour.
 However, others have raised concerns that boycotting products manufactured through child labour may force these children to turn to more dangerous or strenuous professions, such as prostitution or agriculture.
 For example, a UNICEF study found that after the Child Labor Deterrence Act was introduced in the US, an estimated 50,000 children were dismissed from their garment industry jobs in Bangladesh, leaving many to resort to jobs such as "stone-crushing, street hustling, and prostitution", jobs that are "more hazardous and exploitative than garment production".
 The study suggests that boycotts are "blunt instruments with long-term consequences, that can actually harm rather than help the children involved."

 According to Milton Friedman, before the Industrial Revolution virtually all children worked in agriculture.
 During the Industrial Revolution many of these children moved from farm work to factory work.
 Over time, as real wages rose, parents became able to afford to send their children to school instead of work and as a result child labour declined, both before and after legislation.

 British historian and socialist E. P. Thompson in The Making of the English Working Class draws a qualitative distinction between child domestic work and participation in the wider (waged) labour market.
 Further, the usefulness of the experience of the industrial revolution in making predictions about current trends has been disputed.
 Social historian Hugh Cunningham, author of Children and Childhood in Western Society Since 1500, notes that:

-Fifty years ago it might have been assumed that, just as child labour had declined in the developed world in the late nineteenth and early twentieth centuries, so it would also, in a trickle-down fashion, in the rest of the world.
-Its failure to do that, and its re-emergence in the developed world, raise questions about its role in any economy, whether national or global.